contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ### Improvements or Comments
 This tutorial was developed by Contiv engineers.
 Thank you for trying out this tutorial.
-Please file a github issue if you see an issue with the tutorial, or if you prefer improving some text, feel free to send a pull request.
+Please file a GitHub issue if you see an issue with the tutorial, or if you prefer improving some text, feel free to send a pull request.